codestorm1/vintage_cell/notes.md

 * rename fona_modem to... at_modem?
 * fona modem - add functions for loudspeaker on/off
 * Add timeout to get to off hook warning state
-* Change casts to calls for state machine to show caller what happened
 * Make fona_modem a shared dependency on gitub
 * add support for incoming call
 * add state flow for incoming call